© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Four Romano-British settlements, field system and cord rig cultivation on Fairney Cleugh is a scheduled monument protected by Historic England under reference 1015533.
 View the official record →

-Four Romano-British settlements, field system and cord rig cultivation on Fairney Cleugh is a complex of Romano-British archaeological remains located in Northumberland.
+Four Romano-British settlements, field system and cord rig cultivation on Fairney Cleugh is a complex of Romano-British archaeological features located in Northumberland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015533.

 Four Romano-British settlements, field system and cord rig cultivation on Fairney Cleugh is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015533.